 Replace missing or damaged shingles before winter to help avoid a leaky roof.
 While you’re at it, repair or replace deteriorated flashing around gutters, skylights, and chimneys.
 Use roofing cement to seal leaks where air or water could penetrate.
 Consider purchasing a roof rake to clear snow from your roof to avoid excess weight.

-Remove any leaves, sticks, or other debris from guttering to help prevent blockage.
+Cleaning your gutters helps prevent blockages.
+Remove any leaves, sticks or other debris so water and snowmelt doesn't overflow the guttering.
 Make sure downspouts are secure and extend at least five feet away from your foundation to help prevent damage from melting snow.
 Extra water weight can loosen guttering and downspouts so be sure these are fastened properly.
 Lastly, ensure that openings are covered to help prevent nesting from rodents, birds, or insects in need of shelter.

 The extra weight of snow can increase the burden on tree limbs, potentially increasing the possibility of breakage.
 Depending on the size of the limb and proximity to your house, this can be dangerous.
 Take extra precautions by brushing the snow off of tree limbs and bushes after each snowfall as soon as weather permits.
 A better solution would be to get your home ready for winter by trimming trees in the fall.